Tech leads stocks lower on Wall Street, easing off records

-Drops in big technology companies led stocks broadly lower on Wall Street, easing major indexes off the latest record highs they set a day earlier.
+Drops in big technology companies led stocks broadly lower on Wall Street Tuesday, easing major indexes off the latest record highs they set a day earlier.

 Markets have been choppy as investors try to get a clearer picture of how well the economy is recovering from the pandemic and how the Federal Reserve will eventually ease up on its support for low interest rates.
 The central bank is meeting Tuesday and will release its latest statement on Wednesday.